 Tolkien: Maker of Middle-earth

-Tolkien: Maker of Middle-earth explores Tolkien’s amazing legacy from his genius as an artist, poet, linguist, and author to his academic career and private life.
-The exhibition takes you on a journey through Tolkien’s famous works, The Hobbit and The Lord of The Rings, displaying an array of draft manuscripts, striking illustrations and maps drawn for his publications.
+Tolkien: Maker of Middle-earth explored Tolkien’s amazing legacy from his genius as an artist, poet, linguist, and author to his academic career and private life.
+The exhibition took you on a journey through Tolkien’s famous works, The Hobbit and The Lord of The Rings, displaying an array of draft manuscripts, striking illustrations and maps drawn for his publications.
 Discover Tolkien’s early abstract paintings from The Book of Ishness, the touching tales he wrote for his children, rare objects that belonged to Tolkien, exclusive fan mail; and private letters.

 Press enquiries: if you work in the media and would like to review the Tolkien: Maker of Middle-earth exhibition, receive further information or press images, please contact our Communications Office.

 About the Tolkien Trust

 The Tolkien Trust is a UK registered charity established by Tolkien’s children in the 1970s.
 It is a long-standing supporter of the Bodleian Libraries, especially in areas of the Libraries’ work which reflect Tolkien’s own literary and academic interests.
 It is currently funding the position of the Tolkien Curator of Medieval Manuscripts and the creation of a modern online catalogue of medieval manuscripts held in and beyond the University of Oxford.
 Together with the Tolkien Estate, it has entrusted the care of Tolkien’s papers, paintings and drawings to the Bodleian Libraries and is deeply grateful for their stewardship of this collection over many years, and for their inspired curation of the present exhibition.

 The device and the word TOLKIEN are registered trademarks of The Tolkien Estate Limited.